AdFabConnect/magentofuse/README.md

 # HOW-TO DEVELOP A NEW MODULE
 ## Introduction

-With Magento, a module is spli into many directories making its development and maintenance difficult.
+With Magento, a module is split into many directories making its development and maintenance difficult.

 Thanks to Magento Fuse, we'll fix this and simplify the development of a module : You'll only version your module stuff.
 Nothing more !